j450h1/better-than-mint/README.md

 $ python betterthanmin/generate_report.py --start-date 2019-04-21 --end-date 2019-04-29
 ```

-Running the either of the commands above will generate the files `summary_report.csv` and `maintaince.csv`
+Running the either of the commands above will generate the files `summary_report.csv` and `maintenance.csv`